dserfe/anonymousrepo/README.md

 # This is an anonymous repository.

-⭐️ You can see the details of 22 semantically equivalent transformation operators [here](operators.pdf)
+⭐️ [Details](operators.pdf) of 22 semantically equivalent transformation operators (If having trouble loading it, you can view it [here](https://drive.google.com/file/d/1OOPIVOwZDFSsBJdc3GXhQEQp27bqs3w1/view?usp=sharing))
 ⭐️ Source code of our tool: `tool`
 ⭐️ Transformations of original benchmarks: `final_transformation`